RealLeviticus/vatSysWindowManager/README.md

     - `Load` — apply the layout immediately.
     - `Auto load for this position` — toggle automatic loading for that position.
     - `Delete` — remove the layout file.
-  - `Load current position layout` — attempts to restore the layout for the current position (respects the autoload map, legacy single-file layout, or falls back to the first available layout).

 Behavior details:
 - When restoring, plugin closes any plugin-created windows it previously opened, then re-creates windows found in the saved snapshot.
+- Any open vatSys windows not present in the target layout (except the main form) are closed during restore to match the saved snapshot.
+- If a layout saved controlled sectors, those sectors are re-applied during restore (when they exist in the current data set).
-- If a saved layout included ASD state, the ASD center and range are applied.
+- If a saved layout included ASD state, the ASD center and range are applied; ASD windows remember their view center and zoom level.
+- Automatic restore on startup/position change only happens when an `Auto load for this position` mapping exists; otherwise layouts stay idle until you load one from the menu.
 - For some window types (chat/PM, ATIS, sequence/arrival, strips) the plugin will use vatSys API methods to open the right window with the saved parameters.
 - Map layers and ASD range are applied when possible.